Skip to main content

 Are managed waterfowl area drawings ever canceled?

 Normal managed-area drawings may be canceled late in the season if extreme weather results in low hunter participation.
 Area managers will post amended check-station hunting rules a minimum of two days prior to any changes.
-Late in the season, hunters should call or visit the local area headquarters to verify that drawings will be held.
+Late in the season, hunters may wish to call area headquarters to verify that drawings will be held.

 Do managed waterfowl areas hold waterfowl reserved hunts?

 Yes.
 Some hunts during the opening weekend of duck season are by reservation.
-See the Reserved waterfowl drawing section for application information.
+Go to the Reserved waterfowl drawing section for application information.

 Michigan’s Wetland Wonders